-- Fig. Although the machines are fitted with a thermal - overload in the motor windings, a separate threephase common-trip circuit breaker must be installed for all three-phase machines.
+Fig. Although the machines are fitted with a thermal overload in the motor windings and a separate fuse for the control circuit, a separate three-phase common-trip circuit breaker must be installed for all three-phase machines.

 For proper overcurrent protection, check the data plate at the rear of the machine.
 Also consult local electrical code for special requirements.